 Our admissions process is extremely competitive—we accept 30 students from a pool of more than 1,000 applicants.
 This helps us ensure each student gets the attention and experience they need to excel in their career.

 A baccalaureate degree from an institution accredited by the Commission on Colleges of a Regional Accrediting Organization is required.
-Your degree should be completed by December 31 the year prior to your matriculation and your coursework should be completed and reported to CASPA by December 15.
-You may not have more than two pending courses when you submit your application.
+Your degree should be completed by December 31 the year prior to your matriculation and your prerequisite coursework should be completed and reported to CASPA by September 15th.
+You may not have more than two pending prerequisite courses when you submit your application.

 |Required Course||Required Semester Credit Hours|